-Even an expert or professional will tell you that cycling your way through cardio workouts will be among the best ways to build your fitness level, keeping fat loss in mind, including walking and running even.
+Even an expert or professional will tell you that cycling your way through cardio workouts will be among the best ways to build your fitness level, keeping the fat loss in mind, including walking and running even.
 But for a beginner like you, a cycling routine, especially the stationary kind, is a perfect start, with minimum injury risk in comparison to any cardio workout.
-Overdoing this activity, like most beginners are prone to doing, won’t largely affect you negatively.
+Overdoing this activity, like most beginners are prone to do, won’t largely affect you negatively.
 Additionally, if you’re prone to injury in your hips or knees, this activity will provide you with enough benefits while making sure that none of those regions are affected as much.

 A seated, stationary activity, recumbent biking will provide you with the perfect insight in this gym workout regime.
 A fantastic tool to build stamina as well as some muscle endurance, you’ll be burning calories and fat while reclined comfortably in your seat, making this the best starter exercise for anyone looking towards beginning at the gym for any type of cardio workout.
-Despite this general comfort and caution regarding injuries, it in very effective.
+Despite this general comfort and caution regarding injuries, it is very effective.
 But these machines still have more to offer, and we’ve listed out the benefits as we see it:

 - There is a variation provided regarding the programs you can follow, especially with customizations offered regarding resistance levels and speed.
 This way you have complete control over the intensity of your muscle group’s activity as well as your entire workout routine on the machine.